terralang/terra/README.md

         return pc.real --sugar for (@pc).real
     end

-Like functions, symbols in struct definitions are resolved at compile time, allowing for recursive structural types:
+Like functions, symbols in struct definitions are resolved when the struct is defined, and can be linked together using `and`.

+	struct C --declaration
+	struct A {
+		b : &B
+	--and is required since A refers to B
+	} and struct B {
+		a : &A
+		c : &C
+	--you can mix struct and function
+	--definitions
+	} and terra myfunc()
+	end

-    struct LinkedList { value : int; next : &LinkedList; }
+	struct C { i : int }

 They may also contain unnamed members:

     var a : struct { float, float }